Understanding life insurance pricing: why cheaper isn’t always better

 - Cash value growth potential Low-cost term life may seem like a smart solution for now, but it may cost you more in the long term and you may never see a return on it.
 A company that offers a permanent life policy gives you the ability to grow accessible cash value through the payment of premiums and dividends paid on the policy.
 If you are seeking consistent growth of cash value, a permanent life policy can provide that.
 Please keep in mind, however, that dividends are not guaranteed.
 Companies that provide higher dividends may have higher premiums, but because of the dividend, could actually improve your ROI.
 If a permanent policy premium is too expensive for your budget right now, some companies have a conversion privilege that lets you convert some or all of your term-life insurance to permanent after a certain amount of time.
 Learn more about term conversion.

 - Range of products

 One-stop shopping is convenient, economical, and smart.
 Bundling your policies may even qualify for a discount.
 Take a look at what other financial products the company offers that you might be interested in, potentially saving you time, money, and hassle.

-New York Life has been a mutual company for over 168 years, delivering on its promises to policyholders through wars, economic downturns, and all types of strife — exactly when our policyholders needed us most.
+New York Life has been a mutual company for nearly 170 years, delivering on its promises to policyholders through wars, economic downturns, and all types of strife — exactly when our policyholders needed us most.
 Earning top grades from all four ratings agencies, New York Life offers a wide portfolio of products that can help you plan and protect your financial future.
 Our agents are among the most knowledgeable in the business, receiving career-long training that keeps them abreast of the latest in industry developments, empowering them to ensure you are getting the right protection as your needs change.

 Contact an agent to learn more about how New York Life leads the industry in the ways that matter most.